GSA/digitalgov.gov/content/news/2013/05/2013-05-30-social-securitys-mobile-website.md

 ---

 The [Social Security Administration](http://www.ssa.gov) recently announced their new optimized mobile website which is compatible with Android, Blackberry, iPhone, and Windows devices.
-The mobile website offers a user friendly tabular icon driven navigation, which makes it very easy to find information anytime, anywhere.
+The mobile website offers a user-friendly, tabular, icon-driven navigation, which makes it very easy to find information anytime, anywhere.

 {{< legacy-img src="2013/05/SSA.govmobilewebsite_.png" alt="Social Security Administration Mobile Website" >}}